-Influenza vaccine is offered to students at a discounted cost beginning in October and continuing until the end of fall semester.
+Influenza vaccine is offered to students at a discounted cost beginning in September and continuing until the end of the fall semester.
 Updates will be posted on this website as more information becomes available.
 Influenza vaccine is recommended for college students at high risk for complications from the flu due to certain chronic illnesses.

 Hepatitis B Vaccine